JakubParmenion/Automation/README.md

 ## Output
 *	You should design a set of BDD test scenarios that test the functionality of the controls in the application under test.
-* In completing your test please submit a pull request to the above repository.
-  We are unable to accept a response to the code test in any way other than through a pull request in the repository detailed above.
-  We cannot accept any form of compressed files due to information security implications.
 *	The scenarios should exist in a single feature file that you add into the solution.
 *	You should implement an automated test framework that the Step Definitions you create use to exercise the user interface.
 *	It should be possible to compile the solution into which you add the test framework and scenarios.